 Assessment committee recommends [3] Freshman/Sophomore advisors collaborate and advise students through the initial 300+ level concentration term and then transition students to area advisors.
+Department of Visual Arts Page 36 of 67

 Expected achievement was met/exceeded with 100% of active/ continuing full-time active faculty achieving APR scores of 90+ in area of advising.